SCOPE-ROBMOSYS/ICRA2021-experiments/README.md

 # Simulated Experiments for the paper: Runtime Verification of Behavior Trees.

 In this repository, you will find the code related to the experiments of the paper: <br>
-"Runtime Verification of Behavior Trees" <br>
+"Formalizing the Execution Context of Behavior Trees for Runtime Verification of Deliberative Policies" <br>
-Submitted at ICRA2021 by Michele Colledanchise, Giuseppe Cicala, Daniele Domenichelli, Armando Tacchella, and Lorenzo Natale.
+Submitted at IROS2021 by Michele Colledanchise, Giuseppe Cicala, Daniele Domenichelli, Armando Tacchella, and Lorenzo Natale.